 - Add no more than 5 drops to your washing machine to help get rid of the musty smell from towels and gym clothes.

 - Treehugger suggests using a couple of drops in a steaming bowl of water for sinus infection.
+Put a towel over your head and breathe in as deeply as you can.

 As always, I am very grateful you chose to stop by.